Bemis Manufacturing Company: Products

-Bemis Manufacturing Company is best known for its toilet seat products, which are produced under the Bemis, Church, Mayfair, Westport and Olsonite brands.
-While Olsonite is found primarily in wholesale markets, Mayfair and Westport are found in retail stores such as Ace Hardware, Bed Bath & Beyond, Meijer and Do-It Best.
-Bemis and Church branded seats can be found in both wholesale markets and in retailers such as Home Depot, Lowe's and home improvement retailers in the UK including Homebase.
+Bemis Manufacturing Company is best known for its toilet seat products, which are produced under the Bemis, Mayfair, and Olsonite brands.
+While Olsonite is found primarily in wholesale markets, Mayfair and Bemis are found in retail stores such as Ace Hardware, Bed Bath & Beyond, Meijer and Do-It Best.
+Bemis and Mayfair by Bemis branded seats can be found in both wholesale markets and in retailers such as Home Depot, Lowe's and home improvement retailers in the UK including Homebase.
 Bemis also produces bathroom accessories in Europe under the Carrara & Matta brand.

 Bemis produces custom plastics products for customers in commercial furniture, agricultural equipment, appliances, yard care, retail facility, and industrial products industries.
 Using technologies such as co-injection molding and extrusion, Bemis works with business partners to design and produce their products.

 Since 1971, Bemis has produced various products for disposal of medical wastes, including sharps containers, suction canisters and liners, and a draining system for safe liquid management.